 The Beach Cities Partnership for Youth Coalition joins more than 150 community coalitions across the U.S. working to increase community-wide collaboration and decrease youth substance use.
 Recognizing that local problems need local solutions, DFC-funded groups engage multiple sectors of the community and employ a variety of strategies to address local substance use problems.
 Among the grantees, the Beach Cities Partnership for Youth Coalition is one of seven recipients from California.

-In 2016, Beach Cities Health District (BCHD) – a preventive health agency serving the communities of Hermosa Beach, Manhattan Beach and Redondo Beach since 1955 – identified substance use prevention and mental health as top health priorities for the Beach Cities youth population to address higher levels of substance use, suicidal ideation and anxiety than their statewide peers.
+In 2016, Beach Cities Health District (BCHD) – a preventive health agency serving the communities of Hermosa Beach, Manhattan Beach and Redondo Beach – identified substance use prevention and mental health as top health priorities for the Beach Cities youth population to address higher levels of substance use, suicidal ideation and anxiety than their statewide peers.
 BCHD is serving as the lead agency for the Coalition and will administer the DFC grant in the Beach Cities.

 “Since BCHD identified youth substance use as a health priority, more than 200 partners have joined us to form the Beach Cities Partnership for Youth Coalition, helping put the infrastructure in place to tackle some of the health challenges facing our community,” said Beach Cities Health District CEO Tom Bakaly.
 “Through the DFC grant, we’ll be able to accelerate these efforts and take a community approach to decreasing youth substance use, and ultimately help our students grow into healthy adults.”